Enterprise Mode – Configuration

 EIP Instances Tab

-Begin by logging into the eiDashboard and navigating to the Global Settings Page.
+If you cannot see your EIP instances, begin by logging into the eiDashboard and navigating to the Global Settings at the top right.
 Turn on the ‘Show EIP Instances page’ setting as shown below:

 You should see the ‘EIP Instances’ tab appear in the navigation menu on the left side of the eiDashboard.
 This page displays all the eiPlatforms currently configured to this eiDashboard, as well as their status and transaction information.

 Authorization Environment Property

 Next, we have to tell the eiDashboard to use the Enterprise Mode’s authorization method instead of the direct authorization method used in Basic Statistic and Transaction Logging Mode.
 This is done by changing the ROUTE_LOGIN_ENABLED environment property located in the Dashboard Interface in the Transaction Logging setup to ‘true’.
 When set, the eiDashboard looks to the Transaction Logging database to authorize users instead of a single eiPlatform instance.
 A screenshot of the environment properties screen highlighting the property to be changed is below.

 Adding eiDashboard Users